 AvaTrade expert advisors

-These are basically trading bots which can be either developed on your own through the MQL MetaEditor or purchased from the MetaTrader4 Market.
-MetaTrader Market presents the largest collection of free and paid expert advisors, indicators, as well as trading and financial magazines and books.
+These are basically trading bots that can be either developed on your own through the MQL MetaEditor or purchased from the MetaTrader4 Market.
+MetaTrader Market presents the largest collection of free and paid expert advisors, economic indicators, as well as trading and financial magazines and books.

 AvaTrade Website – Is it User-Friendly?

 For those who end up overwhelmed by the website, there is a search bar in the upper right which you can use to find the answer to your question.
-Live chat support button is right above the search bar so you can try and get help from the platform’s operators, if the search doesn’t return satisfying results.
+The live chat support button is right above the search bar so you can try and get help from the platform’s operators if the search doesn’t return satisfying results.

 They even have a free e-book that should teach you everything you need to know before opening your first position on the platform; you can download that here.

 AvaTrade also combines in-house research tools and resources with content that can be acquired from third parties.
-Through integration with SharpTrader (educational website), users can find daily and weekly technical and fundamental analysis articles and videos published by their team of analysts.
+Through integration with SharpTrader (an educational website), users can find daily and weekly technical and fundamental analysis articles and videos published by their team of analysts.